SashG91/TCM-Tianjin-Cycle-Meet/README.md

 -

 ## Accessibility
--

 ### Lighthouse Audits
 - I ran a lighthouse audit through [web.dev audit](https://web.dev/) to check the overall performance of the site.
 Some adjustments needed to be made to improve the results.
 The following changes were made:
-    - Change in text and overlay colors and
+    - Change in text and overlay and footer colors (Whitesmoke to white)
+    - Alignment of Club Details content to centre (accommodate for wide-screen) and
-    - Reduction in image sizes
+    - A reduction in image sizes.

-Here is an image of the audit results below:
+Below is an image of the audit results:
 <img width="715" alt="image" src="https://user-images.githubusercontent.com/97494070/160878328-a5815bea-b632-4088-b4d3-d054bd93a83f.png">

 ### Keyboard Navigation
-- The site was designed to allow the user to use the tab and arrow keys to navigate the site.
+- The site was designed to allow a user to navigate the site using the tab and arrow keys to navigate the site.

 ## Deployment
 1. Go to the settings section of the repository you are trying to deploy. https://github.com/SashG91/TCM-Tianjin-Cycle-Meet/settings